-A place to solve food & fibre’s wicked problems
+A place to seize food & fibre’s big opportunities

 The Common Ground is a silo-breaker.
-The place where Aotearoa New Zealand’s food & fibre sector comes together to solve our wicked problems.
+The place where Aotearoa New Zealand’s food & fibre sector gathers to seize new opportunites and solve common challenges.

 It’s a collaboration platform.
-A place where food & fibre thinkers and doers team-up, get funded and tackle our mega-challenges and opportunities – like on-farm energy, land-use change and rural prosperity.
+A place where food & fibre thinkers and doers team-up, get funded and tackle shared issues like on-farm energy, land-use change and rural prosperity.

 Through smart organisational design and shared resources – like a central data exchange – it’s where we transform a history of duplication, into a future of trust and genuine collaboration.